Byron Sher

 Byron D. Sher (born February 7, 1928) is an American Democratic politician.
 He served in the California State Senate from 1996 to 2004, prior to which, he served in the California State Assembly between 1980 and 1996.
+(Sher was first elected to the State Senate by winning a special election for the 11th District seat on March 26, 1996.)
 Sher was also a longtime professor at Stanford Law School.
 He served as the California Senate Rules Committee appointee to the Tahoe Regional Planning Agency from 2009 to 2012.

 Early life and education

 Sher was born February 7, 1928, in St. Louis, Missouri).
 He received his BA from Washington University in St. Louis and his JD from Harvard Law School.
 Before beginning his political career, Sher taught at several schools, including Harvard Law School, Southern Methodist University, the University of Southern California, and Stanford University.
 He also became a Fulbright research scholar.

 Pre Assembly political career

 Sher served on the Palo Alto City Council from 1965 to 1967 and from 1973 to 1980.
 He served as mayor in 1975 and 1978.